10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 This can carry over to improve performance in sports such as weightlifting, strongman and powerlifting.

-Additional Muscles Worked by the Dumbbell Z Press Exercise:
+Additional Muscles Worked by the Dumbbell Z Press Workout:

 Front Deltoids—This exercise works all three heads of the deltoids—front, lateral (side), and posterior (rear), with the front deltoids being the agonist muscle providing the majority of the force.

-Since this is a challenging exercise that leaves little room for cheating, it can build sculpted shoulders and those with bad shoulder genetics can overcome much of their hereditary inadequacies when they include this exercise in their routine.
+This challenging exercise, which allows little room for cheating, can build sculpted shoulders, helping those with bad shoulder genetics overcome much of their hereditary inadequacies when included in their routine.

 Illustration of a man showing arm muscles such as the anterior head, lateral head, and posterior head, highlighted in green, orange and purple.